juliuspr/on-hornplaying/content/conceptual/what-is-horn-playing/part-1-what-is-horn-playing/horn-playing-as-sports/_index.md

 title: Horn Playing as Sports
 ---

 Horn Playing is an inescapably a bodily activity.
-Several accounts describe primarily as an athletic activity, or kind of sports.
-The characteristics the are emphasised are akin to that of a high level athlete:
+Several accounts [^accounts-sports] describe primarily as an athletic activity, or kind of sports.
+The characteristics the are emphasised are akin to that of a high-level athlete:

 - strength
 - agility
 - coordination
 - speed
 - balance
 - elasticity

-Just to name a few.

-Logics:
+- etc

+[^accounts-sports]: Belfrage et al (1982): Practice methods for brass players based on physiological factors (related: Belfrage: "Blechblaser-Sportler" in Brass Bulletin 21, 1978")

+The sports analogy implies several logics:

 - competition
-- achievement
+- achievement, outperforming others
 - goal setting, the only thing that matters is aiming to the top
 - top shape at all times (best når det gjelder)
 - determined, deliberate, tough training
+- no pain, no gain
+- measurability, objective comparison

+On the more positive side it also implies

+- play (as in games) and immersion
+- mastery and achievement
+- clarity of goals

-In recent years sports psychology gained increased recognition in music performance education.
+In addition to the measurable, physical aspects, sports psychology has gained increased recognition in music performance in recent years.
 This embeds horn playing even deeper into the logics of sports.
 Not only the physical strength and ability, but also the cognitive strategies of sports define this view of horn playing.

 ## Tensions with other views